caquillo07/rotom-b/README.md

 - ...And we're accepting ideas! :)

 ## Observations
 Please note we don't have an animated sprite for Gigantamax Inteleon and its Shiny version.
 This is the only Pokémon we're using a still image for a sprite.
 Pull requests adding it are much appreciated!

+All images are hosted in [this repository](https://github.com/caquillo07/rotom-b-data)

 ## Screenshots
 What the bot looks like on Discord!